masig/ArduinoProject1/README.md

 PROJECT #2 - LCD PANEL

-Further, enabling an LCD panel to display personalized text. (as written in the code).
+Further, enabling an LCD panel to display personalized text (as written in the code).